Carlos Castaneda

-Carlos Castañeda (December 25, 1925 – April 27, 1998) was an American writer.
-Starting with The Teachings of Don Juan in 1968, Castaneda wrote a series of books that purport to describe training in shamanism that he received under the tutelage of a Yaqui "Man of Knowledge" named don Juan Matus.
+Carlos César Salvador Arana (December 25, 1925 – April 27, 1998), better known as Carlos Castaneda, was an American anthropologist and writer.
+Starting in 1968, Castaneda published a series of books that describe a training in shamanism that he received under the tutelage of a Yaqui "Man of Knowledge" named don Juan Matus.
+While Castaneda's work was accepted as factual by many when the books were first published, the training he described is now generally considered to be fictional.

-Castaneda's first three books—The Teachings of Don Juan: A Yaqui Way of Knowledge, A Separate Reality, and Journey to Ixtlan—were written while he was an anthropology student at the University of California, Los Angeles (UCLA).
-He wrote that these books were ethnographic accounts describing his apprenticeship with a traditional "Man of Knowledge" identified as don Juan Matus, a Yaqui Indian from northern Mexico.
-The veracity of these books was doubted from their original publication, and they are now widely considered to be fictional.
-Castaneda was awarded his bachelor's and doctoral degrees based on the work described in these books.
+The first three books—The Teachings of Don Juan: A Yaqui Way of Knowledge, A Separate Reality, and Journey to Ixtlan—were written while he was an anthropology student at the University of California, Los Angeles (UCLA).
+Castaneda was awarded his bachelor's and doctoral degrees from the University of California, Los Angeles, based on the work he described in these books.

 At the time of his death in 1998, Castaneda's books had sold more than eight million copies and had been published in 17 languages.

-Early life
+Early life and education

-According to his birth record, Carlos Castañeda was born Carlos César Salvador Arana, on December 25, 1925, in Cajamarca, Peru, son of César Arana and Susana Castañeda, both of them single.
+According to his birth record, Carlos Castañeda was born Carlos César Salvador Arana on December 25, 1925, in Cajamarca, Peru, son of César Arana and Susana Castañeda.
 Immigration records confirm the birth record's date and place of birth.
 Castaneda moved to the United States in 1951 and became a naturalized citizen on June 21, 1957.
+Castaneda studied anthropology and was awarded his bachelor's and doctoral degrees from the University of California, Los Angeles.